Geographic Connection to Pennsylvania: Hollidaysburg, Blair County

 Writer of The Cat Ate My Gym Suit (1974), Paula Danziger lived in Hollidaysburg for a time.

-Born on August 18, 1944, Paula Danziger used her niece and her own childhood as inspirations for her award-winning work as a children's book author.
+Born on August 18, 1944, Paula Danziger wrote children’s books inspired by her niece and her own childhood.
 She gained a strong following in both the United States and England with both her Amber Brown series and non-serial books alike.
-A vivacious personality, Danziger passed away in 2004, after winning the admiration of both children and adults, as well as honors such as the Ludington Award, given annually to an outstanding individual in the field of children's literature; and the Read-a-Thon Author of the Year, given by the National Multiple Sclerosis Society.
+A vivacious personality, Danziger passed away in 2004, after winning the admiration of both children and adults, as well as honors such as the Ludington Award and the Read-a-Thon Author of the Year, given by the National Multiple Sclerosis Society.
+Read more here.

 Paula Danziger was a children's book author whose personality is as well-remembered as her award-winning books.
 After the success of her first published work, 1974s The Cat Ate My Gymsuit, Danziger wrote over 30 books, many of which have been published in 53 countries and 14 languages.
 Most critical acclaim for Danziger's work notes her smart, witty voice and characters who accurately embody both the joys and struggles of children and teens.
 "I made the choice long ago to write about real life," Danziger said in an interview with Kids Reads in 1998.
 "And real life is both serious and funny."